dyhes/zulip/docs/subsystems/email.md

 # Email

-This page has developer documentation on the Zulip email system.
+This page has developer documentation on the Aloha email system.
 If you're trying to configure your server to send email, you might be looking for our guide to [sending outgoing email](../production/email.md).
 If you're trying to configure an email integration to receive incoming email (e.g. so that users